 Maybe it’s an idea that bubbles forth while reading a favorite cooking magazine and I want to try something they feature but with my own twist.
 Today I was inspired to make this bread because I really wanted a peanut butter and banana sandwich.

 As much as I truly love creating in the kitchen; it would be unwise to envision me slaving over a stove every single day.
 Truth?
 I made spaghetti last week and I’ve had it for dinner every night the past 4 nights.
 No words to express how much I love leftovers!

 Some days though I don’t even have spaghetti in the fridge and I’ll resort to a bowl of cereal or a sandwich for dinner and that’s where I found myself the other day when I had a craving for a childhood favorite; a peanut butter and banana sandwich.

 Unfortunately the bananas had just passed their prime and my favorite childhood treat would not work with mushy bananas.
-However, my craving for the combination wouldn’t leave either so I decided to punt and combine the two in a loaf of Peanut Butter & Banana Bread with Milk Chocolate Chips.
+However, my craving for the combination wouldn’t leave either so I decided to punt and combine the two in a loaf of Peanut Butter & Banana Bread and added some milk chocolate chips.
 While I’ve made lots of banana bread from over-ripe bananas, I’ve never been able to wax poetic about it.
 It’s something I do but not something I necessarily love.
 So this had me a bit more excited.